Explore Market Microstructure: An In-Depth Analysis

-Market Participants: This includes retail investors, institutional investors, market makers and high-frequency traders.
-Each participant plays a unique role in the trading ecosystem.
+Market Participants: The landscape of market participants includes a diverse array of entities such as retail investors, institutional investors, market makers and high-frequency traders.
+Each participant plays a crucial role in the trading ecosystem, influencing liquidity, price discovery and overall market dynamics.
+Understanding the motivations and strategies of these groups is essential for comprehending market behavior.

 What are the key components of market microstructure?